pbasnage/Trello-Clone/README.md

 Run `brew services start mongodb-community@3.2` to start the mongo database.

 Run `node server.js` to start the the local server.
+This will initialize the DB with custom default values.
 The server should be listening on the 3000 port.
+Press CTRL+C to stop the server, and run the command again if you need to refresh the DB data.

 Close all instances of Chrome and open Chrome on another tab using `open -a /Applications/Google\ Chrome.app --args --disable-web-security --user-data-dir`